Introduction: Becoming a ChristianIntroduction

 In this study we will look at God's wonderful kindness, freely ours in Jesus.
-We will consider what it means to be a friend of Jesus and how we should live as his friend.
+We will answer the simple question, How does a person become Jesus' friend?

 Unbelievable as it may sound, we can know God intimately.
 God may feel distant from us.
-We may believe he is there somewhere, but this may be as real to us as Father Christmas.
-Yet it is possible to develop a relationship with God deeper than anything we have ever known.
+We may believe he is there somewhere, but he is about as real to us as Father Christmas.
+Yet, it is possible to develop a relationship with God deeper than anything we have ever known.
 A friendship for eternity.
 Why should Jesus should bother to take human form, to suffer and die?
-The Bible tells us that he did this to bridge the gap between lost humanity and God.
+The Bible tells us that he did this to bridge the gap between lost humanity and the Creator God.
 He did it to make it possible for us to know God and live for him forever.
 Jesus said "I am the way to the Father."
 To his disciples, who wanted to see God, Jesus said, "If you have seen me, you have seen the Father.

 Right now we can become a new person in Jesus, a new creation by God.
 Right now we can find a new life-style.